Nucleic acid quaternary structure: pRNA

 Bacteriophage φ29 prohead RNA (pRNA) has the ability to form quaternary structure. pRNA is able to form into a quaternary structure by oligimerizing to create the capsid that encloses the genomic DNA of bacteriophage.
 Several molecules of pRNA surround the genome, and through stacking interactions and base pairing the pRNAs enclose and the protect the DNA.
 Crystallography studies show that pRNA forms tetrameric rings, although cryo-EM structures suggest pRNA may also form pentameric rings.

-Kissing loop Motif
+Kissing stem-loop motif

-In this model, based on Dengue Virus Methyltransferase, four monomers of methyltransferase surround two octamers of RNA.
-The nucleic acid associations demonstrate the kissing loop motif.
+In the kissing stem-loop motif, a model based on Dengue virus methyltransferase, four monomers of methyltransferase surround two octamers of RNA.
+The nucleic acid associations demonstrate the three-dimensional folding kissing-loop motif.

-The three-dimensional folding motif known as the kissing loop.
 In this diagram, two kissing loop models are overlaid to show structural similarities.
 The white backbone and pink bases are from B. subtilis, and the gray backbone and blue bases are from V. vulnificus.

 The kissing loop motif has been observed in retroviruses and RNAs that are encoded by plasmids.
 The determination of the number of kissing loops to form the capsid varies between 5 and 6.
 Five kissing loops have been shown to have a stronger stability due to the particular symmetry that the 5 kissing loop structure provides.